Location data from a gas station app sold for $9.50 per 1,000 people

 Chances are, you'd say no to that offer -- but that's exactly how much Reveal Mobile, a location-based marketing and analytics firm, agreed to pay for data from GasBuddy, an app designed to help you find the cheapest gas station prices in your area.

 Free apps that offer services like GasBuddy often come with a price, as users agree to provide their data without being aware of the terms tucked away in the privacy policies.
-In an investigative report on Monday, the New York Times highlighted how widespread these apps were, and their ability to track people in homes, hospitals, schools and offices.
+In an investigative report on Monday, The New York Times highlighted how widespread these apps are, and their ability to track people in homes, hospitals, schools and offices.

 The location data is extracted from innocuous-looking apps that offer a service, like weather reports and sports scores.
-These apps typically need your location to work -- like providing local forecasts -- and then quietly sells them to marketers.
+These apps typically need your location to work -- like providing local forecasts -- and then quietly your location data to marketers.

 It's a lucrative business, as analysts valued the location-based marketing industry at $20.5 billion in September, but consumers are start to take a more critical look as privacy concerns over big tech spiked in 2018 thanks to controversies like Facebook's Cambridge Analytica scandal.